(Book 1: Lights, Captura, Action)

-Before the cloud cleared, the second attack came in the form of a three-fanged, metal claw that latched onto the bag Ravi was holding.
-Much like what Madhu had used on him and Subro last evening, the claw was followed by a thick cord that began tugging back as soon as its target was acquired.
+Before the clouds could clear, the second attack came in the form of a three-fanged, metal claw that latched onto the bag Ravi was holding.
+Much like the device Madhu had used on them last evening, the claw was trailed by a thick cord that began tugging back as soon as its target was acquired.

 Ravi felt the bag slipping from his grasp.
-He tried to hold on, but the pull was so strong, he couldn’t get his feet to stay rooted in one place.
-It forced him to the very end of the trailer, and before he knew it, he had almost hurtled over the foot-long back panel.
+He tried to hold on, but the pull was so strong, he couldn’t get his feet to stay rooted.
+He was forced to the very end of the trailer.
+Before he knew it, he hurtled over the foot-long back panel.
+The road was a speeding blur as he faced it.
 Instincts getting the better of him, his hands let go of the bag to support himself.
 Half outside the vehicle, upside down, he cursed at himself.
 Why do I keep getting robbed?

 Meanwhile, the smoke had thinned in the trailer.
-Ravi climbed back to safety, meeting Anurag’s eyes, embarrassed, managing a small ‘Sorry…’
+Ravi climbed back to safety, meeting Anurag’s eyes, embarrassed.
+He managed a soft ‘Sorry…’

 ‘No worries,’ Anurag smiled back unexpectedly.
 ‘That bag was a decoy.’

-Ravi half-opened his mouth, then spun his head back to the road.
+Ravi half-opened his mouth, then spun his head back.
 When the bike emerged through the smoke-cloud, he saw that the bag had been unzipped.
-Nuts and bolts were spilling out from it and on to the road.
+Nuts and bolts were spilling out from it onto the road.
 The agents dumped the bag aside and the bike roared ferociously, as they renewed their chase with doubled fury.

 Ravi hurriedly accepted the bag from Madhu and retrieved the device from it.
 Setting it up, he ducked under the curtain at the back and looked through the lens.
 He focused it at the agents, and a chill went down his spine.

-The man riding pillion had stood up again, and in his hand was an unmistakable revolver.
-As the man pointed the weapon towards them, Ravi clicked his first shot.
+The man riding pillion had stood up again.
+In his hand was an unmistakable revolver.
+As the man pointed the weapon toward them, Ravi clicked his first shot.
 Instantly, a new plate auto-loaded in the Captura.
 Uncle Silver’s modification would allow a roll of multiple plates to cycle this way, saving precious time.

-Ravi took a shot of the cousins crouching behind the back panel, but as the next plate loaded, he knew his framing had been off.
+Ravi took a shot of the cousins crouching behind the back panel.
+But as the next plate loaded, he knew his framing had been off.
 He ducked away from the device and looked about for Subro.
-The painter was still covering in a corner of the trailer.
+The painter was still cowering in one corner.

 ‘Get up, scaredy-cat!’
 Ravi barked.
 ‘Help me out here.
 You’re more skilled at this, aren’t you?
 I’m no good with all this movement!’

-Unwillingly, the painter raised his head, but stayed put.
+Unwillingly, the painter raised his head.
+But he stayed put.

 ‘Besides, they won’t want to damage the device, so you’ll be safest,’ Ravi added, rolling his eyes at having to be manipulative.

-At that, Subro acted quickly, covering the distance as fast as he could on all fours, and almost shoved Ravi away to get behind the device.
+At that, Subro acted quickly, covering the distance as fast as he could on all fours.
+He almost shoved Ravi away to get behind the device.

 Ravi resisted the urge to swear.
 ‘Take a shot of the cousins taking cover,’ he instructed instead.

-Meanwhile, judging from the sound, the bike was closer now, approaching from the left.
+Meanwhile, judging from its sound, the bike was closer now, approaching from the left.

 They saw an agent’s head rise above the side panel in that direction.
 The man took off his helmet and threw it away, his face still hidden behind cloth.
-After this, he adjusted himself a little and stood up even higher, probably on the seat of the bike.
+He adjusted himself a little, balancing as he was on the seat of the bike.
 Then, in one swift move, the man somersaulted into the trailer, landing with a fighting stance at the ready.